National Centre for Social and Economic Modelling Modelling (NATSEM)

 Labour economics; statistical modeling; microsimulation; tax and income issues

 Dr Li currently serves as a board member of the International Microsimulation Association (IMA).
-He developed a range of economic simulation models for different organisations, and collaborated with many governments departments, think tanks and international organisations from Australia, China, Korea, Belgium, Luxembourg, International Labor Organisation and others.
+He developed a range of economic simulation models for different organisations, and collaborated with many government agencies, think tanks and international organisations from Australia, China, Korea, Belgium, Luxembourg, International Labor Organisation and others.
 He currently leads multiple Australian policy simulation projects, which allow government agencies to better assess the socio-economic consequence of policy reforms.